tianjianzhou/BaySIR/README.md

     - `Y_pred`: a `T_pred * K` matrix, covariates related to the diagnosis rate for future days `T + 1, ..., T + T_pred`.
 Default contains only an intercept term, `Y_pred[t, ] = 1`.
 Note that if number of tests is used as a covariate, we do not know what the number of tests will be in the future and have to impute its future value.
     - `X`: a `(T + 1) * Q` matrix, covariates related to the disease transmission rate.
 Default is an intercept term plus a time trend, `X[t, ] = (1, t)`.
     - `Y`: a `(T + 1) * K` matrix, covariates related to the diagnosis rate.
 Default contains only an intercept term, `Y[t, ] = 1`.
+    - `link`: the link function to be used for the diagnosis rate (the rate is between 0 and 1, and the link function transforms it to the real line). `1`, `2` and `3` represent the logit, probit and complementary log-log link, respectively.
+Default is `1`.

 - Output
   - A list of the following: